|

 Confucianism | Meaning, History, Beliefs, & Facts | Britannica

-Confucianism, the way of life propagated by Confucius in the 6th–5th century bce and followed by the Chinese people for more than two millennia.
-Although transformed over time, it is still the substance of learning, the source of values, and the social code of the Chinese.
+Confucianism, the way of life propagated by Confucius (6th–5th century BCE) and followed by the Chinese people for more than two millennia.
+Still the substance of learning, the source of values, and the social code of the Chinese, it has also influenced other countries, particularly Japan, Korea, and Vietnam.

 Confucianism has existed for more than 2,500 years and is one of the most influential religious philosophies in the history of China.
 It is concerned with inner virtue, morality and respect for the community and its values.